Support our work by becoming our Patron! Learn More

 • The shell is covered by a cuticle membrane or Bloom and should not be washed.

-• The bloom acts as protective covering blocking the pores and prevents moisture loss and bacterial contamination.
+• The bloom acts as a protective covering blocking the pores and prevents moisture loss and bacterial contamination.

 • When eggs are washed before going to the market, the cuticle is removed.